Darshcmd/Netflix_clone_DevTown/README.md

-Feel free to explore and improve it further! <br><br> **Live Demo**: [Netflix Clone on GitHub Pages](https://darshcmd.github.io/Netflix_clone_DevTown/) 📜 The certificate for this bootcamp will be attached here once I receive it from the organizers.
+Feel free to explore and improve it further! <br><br> **Live Demo**: [Netflix Clone on GitHub Pages](https://darshcmd.github.io/Netflix_clone_DevTown/)
+<br>📜 The certificate for this bootcamp will be attached here once I receive it from the organizers.